Naharul98/Predator-Prey-Simulation/README.md

   - simulate(int numSteps) - where numSteps is an int representing number of time steps to run the simulation for.
   - runLongSimulation() - run simulation for a default of 3000 time step.

+ ## Simulator Parameters
+ The parameters for the simulator are listed as instance variable of the 'Simulator' class.
+To amend the parameters, simply amend the instance variable of this class.

+ ## Simulation Description